samuelchen1213/react-burger-builder/README.md

 - Unit Testing
 - Axios

 This project allowed me to apply my skills in state management, react hooks, creation of modular components, to create a user friendly burger odering application!
-I will soon appl